ssvlabs/ssv-dkg/README.md

 ### Operator

+A requirement to participate as a DKG-Operator, is a valid RSA private key.
+SSV node Operators typically also run the `ssv-dkg` tool as Operators, so they could re-use the same RSA key used for their SSV Node to fulfill this requirement.

-SSV Operators typically play the role of dkg-operators, running the `ssv-dkg` tool as Operators.
-As a result, it is an Operator RSA private key is a requirement.
-A dkg-operator is able to participate in multiple DKG ceremonies in parallel.
+Finally, a DKG-Operator is able to participate in multiple DKG ceremonies in parallel.

-⚠️ **NOTE:** `ssv-dkg` tool is using an ssv operator private key file.
+⚠️ **NOTE:** `ssv-dkg` tool is using an SSV operator private key file.
 Both encrypted and plain text versions are supported.
 If `password` parameter is provided then the `ssv-dkg` tool assumes that the operator's RSA key is encrypted, otherwise it assumes that the key is provided as plain text.

 #### Start a DKG-operator